commercelayer/commercelayer-docs-api/resources/shipping_categories/list_shipping_categories.md

 ---
-description: How to fetch a collection of shipping categories via API
+description: How to fetch a list of shipping categories via API
 ---

 # List all shipping categories